Trade/other name(s): Somatuline Depot

 Lanreotide can be used for other purposes as well.

 How does this drug work?

 Lanreotide behaves like somatostatin, a natural hormone that helps control many functions in different parts of the body.
-One important effect is that it stops the pituitary gland from secreting growth hormone.
+Somatostatin and drugs like it can slow the growth of neuroendocrine tumors and also help relieve some of the symptoms they can cause.
+Another important effect of these drugs is that they stop the pituitary gland from secreting growth hormone.

 Before taking this medicine